“To offer a safe, modern service that attracts young tech-savvy customers”

 Jamie Fisher recorded that “from the 14,000 emails issued, within 24 hours 26% have already signed up and the requests keep coming.
-It should be noted that an average weekly uptake is usually only around 55%, so this is a massive achievement.”
+An average weekly uptake is usually only around 55%, so this is a massive achievement.”

 Reduction in food waste

 Fusion Online sends pre-ordered meal choices to the kitchen ahead of time, which means the catering staff can prepare meals in advance for pupils to collect at lunchtime, offering schools an increased speed of service and a reduction in food wastage.
-Historical data is also available for catering teams to help predict trends, plan, and keep better control of stock.
+Historical data is also available for catering teams to help predict trends, plan, and maintain better stock control.

 “The ability to pre-order benefits our catering service as it limits production to only what is ordered and has reduced our food waste considerably.”
 Jamie Fisher

-Throughout the implementation process, Jamie found CRB Cunninghams to be “friendly and professional, with all departments pulling together and working effectively to deliver within timescales”.
+Throughout the implementation process, Jamie found CRB Cunninghams “friendly and professional, with all departments pulling together and working effectively to deliver within timescales”.

-“Many thanks to CRB Cunninghams in getting us up and running with the contactless cards and pre-order app.
+“Many thanks to CRB Cunninghams for getting us up and running with the contactless cards and pre-order app.
 It was an excellent project and a pleasure to work with you all!
-I’ve had excellent feedback and expressions of thanks from senior officers, and more importantly, I have been inundated with requests from pupils that never received their onboarding codes wanting to sign up.
+I’ve had excellent feedback and expressions of thanks from senior officers, and more importantly, I have been inundated with requests from pupils wanting to sign up.
 I would highly recommend Fusion Online to other schools.
 In fact, I’m already advising other councils to implement the software.”